What Does a Cyber Liability Policy Cover?

 Cyber liability policies typically include various property and crime coverages.
 They also cover certain costs, such as notification expenses.
 First-party coverages are often subject to a deductible.

-Policies may cover the cost of notifying parties affected by the data breach in accordance with government statutes or regulations.
+- Notification Costs - Policies may cover the cost of notifying parties affected by the data breach by government statutes or regulations.
 They may also include the cost of hiring an attorney to assess your firm's obligations under applicable laws and regulations.
 Some policies cover the cost of providing credit monitoring services for those affected by the breach.
 Some also cover the cost of setting up and operating a call center.

-Network security liability insurance covers lawsuits against you due to a data breach or to the inability of others to access data on your computer system.
-Coverage may apply if the data breach or inability to access your system is due to a denial of service attack, a virus, malware or unauthorized access and/or use of your system by a hacker or rogue employee.
+- Network Security Liability - Network security liability insurance covers lawsuits against you due to a data breach or to the inability of others to access data on your computer system.
+Coverage may apply if the data breach or inability to access your system is due to a denial of service attack, a virus, malware or unauthorized access and use of your system by a hacker or rogue employee.
 Policies may cover lawsuits alleging that you failed to adequately protect data belonging to customers, clients, employees or other parties.

 Other coverages that may be available under a cyber liability policy include various crime coverages such as computer fraud, funds transfer fraud, and cyber terrorism (acts of violence committed for political purposes).
 Some insurers have developed cyber liability policies tailored to specific industries.
 For example, one policy may be designed for businesses in the healthcare industry while another policy is intended for financial institutions.